For more information contact:

 - Recruit and interview applicants.

-- Approve requests for leave.
+- Approve requests for time off.

 - Approve requests for use of compensatory time.